aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

-Gets the distance of labels from the axis.
+Gets the distance between the axis labels and the axis line.

 **Remarks**